mirjak/draft-kuehlewind-updates-tag/draft-kuehlewind-update-tag.md

 the respective RFC with a new full (bis) specification may be more appropriate and should be consider instead.

+### Cross-stream use and maturity levels

 This document does not impose any restrictions on the status or maturity level of the RFC that uses these new tags in relation the RFC that gets amended/extended.
 Further, no restrictions are made on the use of these tags across RFC streams.

 However, it is expected that some cases are less likely, e.g. an IETF-stream RFC gets amended by an RFC from another stream.
+For amendments that effectively change the orginially RFC is is expected that the same consensus process is applied.
+This document does not speicify any detailed process requirements on how this is achieved.

-Examples exist where non IETF-stream documents update IETF-stream documents.
+Examples exist where non
+IETF-stream documents update IETF-stream documents.
 However, these updates usually utilize an existing extension point and therefore the use of "Extends" would be expected in future, e.g. RFC 3579 (RADIUS Support For EAP) which is a document in the